oughtinc/primer/chapters/debate/representing-debates.md

 # Representing debates

-We'll represent debates as lists of turns.
+We’ll represent debates as lists of turns.
 Each turn has the name of an agent and a message from that agent.
 For example, including some types:

 {% code title="debate/types.py" %}